rajeshm7910/apigee-internal-idp/README.md

 ```

-- Create a silent config file as shown in example below
+- Create  silent config file as shown in example below

 ```
 #Public hostname of IDP hostname